Skipping a sugary beverage a day could help keep the doctor away, at least that’s what new research suggests.

-The U.S. Centers for Disease Control and Prevention (CDC) suggests that increasing access to safe drinking water is one effective strategy in reducing soda intake.
+The U.S. Centers for Disease Control and Prevention (CDC) suggests that increasing access to is one effective strategy in reducing soda intake.
 Many U.S. cities are adding public water bottle filling stations, including inside major airports.

 Besides access, there are healthy ways to flavor water without relying on sugar.